Order processing: the key to efficient operations

 KPIs for measuring throughput

-Warehouse management software, such as Easy WMS’s Supply Chain Analytics Software and Labor Management modules, allow you to configure KPIs (key performance indicators) to measure your installation’s throughput.
+Warehouse management software, such as Easy WMS’s Supply Chain Analytics Software and Labor Management modules, allow you to configure KPIs (key performance indicators) to measure your facility’s throughput.
 This enables you to find inefficiencies that hinder operations and stand in the way of maintaining an optimized warehouse.
 Several supply chain KPIs will help to determine whether your order processing operations are truly efficient or, on the other hand, they could be improved:

 - Productivity KPIs: these analyze and calculate process efficiency, measuring actual production compared to the resources allocated.